rotten/hue-multicorn-postgresql-fdw/README.md

   * `pgxn install multicorn`
 3. You'll need to download this repo:
   * `git clone https://github.com/rotten/hue-multicorn-postgresql-fdw.git`
+4. You may also need to install the python *requests* library:
+  * `pip install requests`
-4. And install its code into your database server as well:
+5. And install its code into your database server as well:
   1. `cd hue-multicorn-postgresql-fdw`
   2. `python ./setup.py install`
-5. Then, in your database create the multicorn extension:
+6. Then, in your database create the multicorn extension:
   * `create extension multicorn;`
-6. You will need to create a **server** and a **foreign table**.
+7. You will need to create a **server** and a **foreign table**.
 The command syntax to do so are in the *ddl* folder of this repo.
   * Unlike normal Foreign Tables, this code was developed very specifically for the table layout in the DDL file.
 If you'd prefer other column names you can construct a view over the table.
 There is an example of such a view in the *setup_sensors.ddl* file.
-7. If you'd like to try using color names instead of xy values, check out the *html_colors_table.ddl* file in the *colors* folder for an example of setting up and using a color reference table.
+8. If you'd like to try using color names instead of xy values, check out the *html_colors_table.ddl* file in the *colors* folder for an example of setting up and using a color reference table.
+If you want to experiment with the *compute_html_color_columns.py* routine, you may need to install the python *colormath* library:
+  * `pip install colormath`
+  * Note that Browns and Greens are pretty disappointing with these bulbs.
+You can see the color limitations on the Core concepts page - http://www.developers.meethue.com/documentation/core-concepts .

 That's it!
 You should be able to use your lights as if they were data.